AdamLearns/SiteDocuments/privacy.md

 **Adam Learns** and **The AcAdamy** ("the site" or "the sites") are owned by **Xtonomous LLC** ("XTONOMOUS", "we", "us", "our") and operated by XTONOMOUS and its affiliates.
 We may be contacted via email at [adam@adamlearns.live](mailto:adam@adamlearns.live).

-The **Privacy Policy** ("this document") describes how we handle your information: what information we collet, what we do with it, who gets access to it, and mechanisms in place for you to update and/or remove information.
+The **Privacy Policy** ("this document") describes how we handle your information: what information we collect, what we do with it, who gets access to it, and mechanisms in place for you to update and/or remove information.

 This document may be updated from time to time.
 Your use of the Services indicates your agreement to the current terms.